-How You Can Help CRESLI's mission is to promote and foster understanding and stewardship of coastal ecosystems through research and education.
-CRESLI depends on volunteers and donations to support its initiatives.
+CRESLI trip photos Whale SENSE post-trip survey FAQs: Whales and Offshore Wind How You Can Help CRESLI's mission is to promote and foster understanding and stewardship of coastal ecosystems through research and education.
+CRESLI relies on volunteers, memberships, donations and purchases to support its initiatives.
 For more information about marine mammals, ongoing research efforts, and how you can get involved, visit www.cresli.org.
-You can also email CRESLI at: president@cresli.org
+CRESLI is a 501 (c) (3) non-profit organization Printing of this guide was made possible through generous funding provided by the Sierra Group Long Island